The Matthew Bible is the first complete English Bible, and Ruth M Davis is gently it updating for modern readers

 She is is also examining and writing about the differences between the Matthew Bible and the later versions which came out in that era: the Geneva Bible, the King James Version and other lesser known versions like the Great Bible and the Bishop’s Bible.

 Her website is Baruch House Publishing.
-You can sign up to her blog there.
+You can sign up for her blog there.

 Baruch House Publishing on Facebook